VCF format

 --outdirStringDirectory that the output will be stored in (must exist)

---genome-buildInthuman genome build for position field of the VCF file.
-This must be 19 (hg19) or 38 (hg38)
+--genome-buildInthuman genome build for position of each SNP, must be 19 (hg19) or 38 (hg38)

 Optional inputs